reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 - What Effects are
 - How Effects are different from events
-- How to declare an Effect in your component
+- How to declare an Effect in your Component
 - How to skip re-running an Effect unnecessarily
 - Why Effects run twice in development and how to fix them